-Brucellosis is a relatively rare, but epidemiologically important zoonotic disease caused by the Brucella bacteria.
+Brucellosis is a relatively rare, but epidemiologically important zoonotic disease caused by Brucella bacterium.
 The most common species of Brucella isolated from Florida patients is B. suis, which is endemic in Florida feral hogs.
 Brucella melitensis and B. abortus are not found in Florida.
-However these species may cause infections in Florida residents with travel to developing countries where these species are still endemic in domestic goats, sheep and cattle.
+However, these species may cause infections in Florida residents with travel to developing countries where these species are still endemic in domestic goats, sheep and cattle.

 Heymann, David.
 (2008).
 Control of communicable diseases manual.
 Amer Public Health Assn.

 Florida Morbidity Statistics Report, 2008.
 (2009).
 Florida Department of Health.